python/cpython/Doc/library/asyncio-eventloop.rst

                                         \*, fallback=True)

    Send a file using high-performance :mod:`os.sendfile` if possible.
-   Return the total number of bytes which were sent.
+   Return the total number of bytes sent.

    Asynchronous version of :meth:`socket.sendfile() <socket.socket.sendfile>`.

-   *sock* must be non-blocking :class:`~socket.socket` of :const:`socket.SOCK_STREAM` type.
+   *sock* must be a non-blocking :const:`socket.SOCK_STREAM` :class:`~socket.socket`.

-   *file* must be a regular file object opened in binary mode.
+   *file* must be a regular file object open in binary mode.

    *offset* tells from where to start reading the file.
 If specified, *count* is the total number of bytes to transmit as opposed to sending the file until EOF is reached.
-File position is updated on return or also in case of error in which case :meth:`file.tell()
-   <io.IOBase.tell>` can be used to figure out the number of bytes
+File position is always updated, even when this method raises an error, and :meth:`file.tell() <io.IOBase.tell>` can be used to obtain the actual number of bytes sent.
-   which were sent.

    *fallback*, when set to ``True``, makes asyncio manually read and send the file when the platform does not support the sendfile syscall